kushaldas/johnnycanencrypt/docs/api.rst

         .. method:: sign(key, data, password) -> str:

-                Signs the given *data* using the secret key.
+                Signs the given *data* (can be either str or bytes) using the secret key.
 Returns the armored signature string.

         .. method:: sign_file(key, filepath, password, write=False) -> str: